 Referring to the continuum of public involvement before the next big community decision will help your local government design the most effective method for engaging the public.

 Our form of government is commonly called a democracy, but a more accurate term would be a representative democracy.
 According to John J. Patrick’s book “Understanding Democracy: A Hip Pocket Guide” published by the Annenberg Public Policy Center of the University of Pennsylvania, a representative democracy is a democratic form that is characterized by elected representatives acting in formal institutions and processes for the people of the district from which they were elected.
-Some, such as John Keane, Professor of Politics at the University of Sydney and at the Wissenschaftszentrum Berlin, have argued that since the middle of the last century, democracy has been evolving into a form that is better termed a “monitoring democracy.”
-A monitoring democracy involves a broader set of interests and processes, beyond elected representatives, that work to monitor and exert influence over those in positions of power.
-Ways that this can be seen in a monitory democracy include citizen juries, appointed commissions, special committees, focus groups, etc. Such groups exist outside the formal institution, but inform and influence the actions of the representative democracy.
+Some, such as John Keane, Professor of Politics at the University of Sydney and at the Wissenschaftszentrum Berlin, have argued that since the middle of the last century, democracy has been shifting into a form that is better termed a monitory democracy.
+A monitory democracy involves a broader set of interests and processes, beyond elected representatives, that work to monitor and exert influence over those in positions of power.
+Ways that this can be seen in a monitory democracy include citizen juries, appointed commissions, special committees, focus groups, summits and the like.
+Such groups may exist outside the formal institution of the state, but inform and influence the actions of the representative democracy.

-Further evidence of evolution beyond a strict representative democracy is the growing number of citizens that are seeking more direct ways to be involved in decision-making.
+Further evidence of a shift beyond a strict representative democracy is the growing number of citizens that are seeking more direct ways to be involved in decision-making.
 With such motivation, “Citizens are arguing for a new notion of governance that requires political leadership to engage with citizenry in ways that allow for ongoing input into decision-making and policy formation,” explained Kumi Naidoo at the World Bank Presidential Fellows Lecture.
 The growth of youth advisory councils among local units of government like Saline and Holland here in Michigan are further evidence of the desire for input in decision making beyond the strict representative democracy.
 Survey research from University of Michigan’s Center for Local, State and Urban Policy has also shown increasing trust among local officials for citizens to be responsible participants in the decision making process and increasing support among local officials who believe citizens should recommend specific decisions.

 - Keeping the public informed